 Innovation that challenges well established industry business models promises opportunity for some and instills fear in others.
 We are drawn to stories of entrepreneurs who came up with brilliant ideas that disrupted the existing “rules of the game” by which industry players compete with one another.
 But of course, we wouldn’t want it to be the scenario for our company.
 We do not want to happen to us what Uber, Netflix and others caused in their industry.

-A recent report by the Economist showed that 60% of company executives view disruption as a threat rather than an opportunity.
-This helps explain why most established firms react rather than drive disruptive innovation.
 The concept of disruptive innovation is easy to understand but the key questions that we would like to address are:

 - Are we vulnerable to disruption?